hbowie/pstextmerge/docs/index.md

 <h2 id="user-interface">User Interface</h2>

 Most of PSTextMerge's user interface elements are laid out in a series of tabs that proceed in a natural progression from left to right.
 Most of the functions performed within these tabs may also be triggered by their corresponding script commands.
-See the Special Functions section for a description of each tab.

-<h2 id="tips-tricks-and-special-functions">Tips, Tricks and Special Functions</h2>

 <h3 id="textmerge-input">TextMerge Input</h3>